The Shadow Riders: Plot

 At the end of the Civil War, Confederate soldier Dal Traven (Sam Elliott) is about to be executed by a firing squad when he is rescued by a cavalry force led by Major Ashbury.
 Ashbury plans on continuing to fight the Union and invites Dal to join his group.
-Dal declines, deciding to go back to his home in Texas instead.
-On his way there he meets his brother Mac (Tom Selleck) who served as a Union officer.
-Despite serving on different sides the brothers bear no ill will toward each other.
+Dal declines, deciding to go back to his home in Texas, instead.
+On his way there, he meets his brother Mac (Tom Selleck) who served as a Union officer.
+Despite serving on different sides, the brothers bear no ill will toward each other.

 Dal and Mac arrive home to find that their home has been looted and their two sisters, their brother Jesse (Jeff Osterhage), and Dal's girlfriend Kate (Katherine Ross) have been kidnapped.
-It is Ashbury who looted their home (along with many other homesteads).
+Ashbury is who looted their home (along with many other homesteads).
 Ashbury has made camp by the Gulf of Mexico, where he is waiting to meet a smuggler by the name of Holiday Hammond.
 He plans to trade the goods, livestock, and prisoners he has stolen for guns to fight the Union.
 Jesse and Kate attempt an escape, but it does not go according to plan.
-Desperate, Jesse swims into the Gulf, but is shot and presumed dead.
+Desperate, Jesse swims into the gulf, but is shot and presumed dead.

 Hammond arrives by boat and takes all of the prisoners, except Kate, to Mexico to be sold.
 Ashbury accompanies him.
 Dal and Mac track the Confederates and come across their wounded brother.
 The three of them attack the Confederate camp and rescue Kate.
 Kate informs the brothers that their sisters have been taken to Mexico.
-However, none of them have the local knowledge needed to navigate Mexico.
+However, none of them has the local knowledge needed to navigate Mexico.
 Dal and Mac break their uncle Jack (Ben Johnson) out of jail to guide them.

-Meanwhile in Mexico, Ashbury confronts Hammond.
-Hammond has continually deflected Ashbury's questions about the guns promised to him.
+Meanwhile in Mexico, Ashbury confronts Hammond, who has continually deflected Ashbury's questions about the guns promised to him.
 Hammond reveals that he never had any intention of selling any guns and imprisons Ashbury.
-Jack successfully leads the group to Hammond's hide out and a battle commences.
-During the battle Ashbury escapes, but is caught by Dal.
-Dal prepares to shoot Ashbury for kidnapping his sisters, but spares him as Ashbury had earlier saved his life.
+Jack successfully leads the group to Hammond's hideout and a battle commences.
+During the battle, Ashbury escapes, but is caught by Dal.
+Dal prepares to shoot Ashbury for kidnapping his sisters, but spares him, as Ashbury had earlier saved his life.

 Hammond takes the Traven sisters and attempts to escape by train, but Dal and Mac pursue him on horseback, eventually catching the train.
 The brothers save their sisters and capture Hammond, but just as the Travens are reunited, the Texan sheriff who put Jack in jail arrives to arrest him again.
 However, the Travens convince the sheriff to trade Jack for Hammond (the most wanted man in Texas).
 With the rest of the prisoners freed, all five Traven siblings, Kate, and Jack begin the trip back to Texas.